Close

 In addition to partnering with children to help them feel more in control of certain situations, make sure they understand that there may be times when you need to act more assertively to advocate for them — especially for children who have been injured, assaulted or robbed.
 It’s important for children to understand that those acts against them are unacceptable and that you may need to involve teachers and administrators to help resolve the matter.
 If bullying behavior has escalated, you can:

-• Consult with their school’s administration if the bullying occurs during school hours, on school property or on the school bus.
+• Consult with the school’s administration if the bullying occurs during school hours, on school property or on the school bus.
 Administrators are required to protect the identity of students.

 For older children and teens, your school liaison can make youth sponsorship referrals and offer conflict resolution support and alternative schooling options.
-Before making a PCS move, have your school liaison help you and your children make a school selection that factors in the clubs, sports and religious activities important to your child.
+Before making a PCS move, have your school liaison help you and your children make a school selection that factors in the clubs, sports and religious activities that are important to them.
 School liaisons can also connect children to the new organizations prior to the move to ensure a smooth transition.

 • Explore children and youth counseling services, also available through Military OneSource.
 Licensed counselors can help with changes at home, communication and relationships at home and school, and behavioral issues.
 You can also contact your installation’s Military and Family Support Center and ask to be connected to child and youth behavioral counselors near you.
 Your child may appreciate having a supportive, unbiased adult with whom to discuss the situation.